 - Security protocols and architectures

 - Web services

 What is Industrial IoT (IIoT)?

-Although the aim of the Internet of Things in general, is to automate and improve processes, don’t make the mistake of confusing IoT with IIoT.
+Although the aim of the Internet of Things, in general, is to automate and improve processes, don’t make the mistake of confusing IoT technology with IIoT.

-Internet of Things benefits consumers and business alike.
-For consumers, it cuts down wasted time and provides convenience and smart solutions.
-For businesses, it promotes efficiency, decreases human risk, provides economic benefits and decreases the need for human involvement which saves costs.
+Internet of Things benefits consumers and businesses alike, especially where connected devices are concerned, especially now as 5G and edge computing technology is being introduced around the world.
+For consumers, IoT platforms cut down wasted time and provide convenience and smart solutions.
+For businesses, IoT infrastructure promotes efficiency, decreases human risk, provides economic benefits and decreases the need for human involvement which saves costs and resources.